brainbuz/form-diva/Form-Diva/README.md

 A second optional hashref may be passed to override the values list for select, checkbox and radio button inputs, see below.

-The data returned is in the form of an array reference where each element of the array is two hashreferences: label and input.
+The data returned is in the form of an array reference where each element of the array three  hashreferences: label, input and comment.

 ## hidden

 Generate the hidden fields in the data structure.
 The generated hidden tags are returned as a singular block of text since no formatting is applicable and they just need to be included somewhere in the form.

     $c->stash( hidden => $diva->hidden( $data_hashref ) );